-Importance sampling has proven extremely powerful in other applications, especially in simulation of rare events, which are more common under an appropriate importance sampling measure.
+The potential for mistakes aside, importance sampling has proven extremely powerful in other applications, especially in simulation of rare events, which are more common under an appropriate importance sampling measure.
 There have been some effective financial engineering applications in this spirit, involving the pricing of derivatives that are likely to have zero payoff.
 An example is an option that is deep out of the money, meaning that the underlying is currently distant from a threshold that it must cross in order to produce a positive payoff.